divin/divingavran/README.md

 4. Visit `localhost:8000` in your web browser to access the website locally.

 ## Deployment
 This website is automatically deployed to Netlify whenever new changes are pushed to the main branch.
-The deployment process includes building the site and making it accessible to the public at [www.divingavran.com](https://www.divingavran.com).

-## Contributions
-Bug reports, and feature requests are welcome!
-Feel free to fork this repository and submit a pull request.
-Please ensure that your code follows the established coding style and conventions.

 ## License
-This project is licensed under the MIT License, which allows you to use, modify, and distribute the code for personal and commercial purposes.
+This project is licensed under the GNU General Public License v3.0, which allows you to use, modify, and distribute the code for personal and commercial purposes.
 See [LICENSE](LICENSE) for more information.